 Some girls also like to themselves and buy Jibun choco (自分チョコ), chocolate you buy and give to yourself for a well-deserved little treat.

 Heart shaped chocolates with cute, lovable designs are the most popular gift, but not everyone gives chocolates.
-Other sweets, or gifts like jewellery, watches or other useful presents are popular gifts as well.
+Other sweets, or gifts like jewelry, watches or other useful presents are popular gifts as well.

-One month after Valentine’s Day, on March 14, another event is celebrated in Japan known as White Day.
-This is when the men who received a Valentine’s present are expected to return the favour.
+Exactly one month after Valentine’s Day, on March 14th, another event is celebrated in Japan known as White Day.
+This is when the men who received a Valentine’s present are expected to return the favor.
 After girls and women give their loved ones a gift on Valentine’s Day, White Day is something they are looking forward to: is the feeling mutual?
 White Day is the day when men show their feelings by giving presents to the women that gave them a present on February 14th.

-Tokyo Tower organises a Love Step Up event on February 13 & 14, wherein you can walk up to the first observation deck and enjoy the romantic view from there.
+Tokyo Tower organizes a Love Step Up event on February 13 & 14, where you can walk up to the first observation deck and enjoy the romantic view from there.
 The tower is also illuminated in alternating colors of pink and red.

-You can also visit some shrines and pray for luck in your love life.
-Some shrines that enshrine deities who are said to granting love-related wishes include Imado Shrine in Tokyo, Hikawa Shrine in Saitama, Koi no Ki Shrine in Fukuoka.
+You can also visit a shrine and pray for luck and happiness in your love life.
+Some shrines that enshrine deities who are said to grant love-related wishes include Imado Shrine in Tokyo, Hikawa Shrine in Saitama, Koi no Ki Shrine in Fukuoka.